OctopusDeploy/Architecture/Octopus Server/Retention/index.md

 # Retention

 Retention is an overloaded term in Octopus.
-There are several features called retention that do to quite different things and run at different times:
+There are several features called retention that do quite different things and run at different times:

 - [Target (Tentacle) Retention](TargetRetention.md).
 Runs at the end of a deployment.
 - Release Retention